For daily wit & wisdom, sign up for the Almanac newsletter.

 “We repaired at once to the well-remembered spot at the ledge.
 The snow had melted from the top of the brush but still lay deep around the bottom of the pile.
 The men commenced work at once, some shoveling and others tearing away the brush.
 Soon, the box was visible.
 The cover was taken off, the layers of straw removed, and the bodies, frozen and apparently lifeless, lifted out and laid on the snow.

 “Large troughs made out of hemlock logs were placed nearby and filled with tepid water, into which each body was placed separately with the head slightly raised.
 Boiling water was then poured into the trough from kettles hung on poles nearby until the water was as hot as I could hold my hand in.
 Hemlock boughs had been put in the boiling water in such quantities that they had turned the water the color of wine.

-“After they lay in the bath about an hour, color began to return to the bodies, when all hands began rubbing and chafing them.
-This continued about an hour, when a slight twitching of the muscles, followed by audible gasps, showed that vitality was returning.
+“After they lay in the bath for about an hour, color began to return to the bodies when all hands began rubbing and chafing them.
+This continued for about an hour, when a slight twitching of the muscles, followed by audible gasps, showed that vitality was returning.

 “Spirits were then given in small quantities and allowed to trickle down their throats.
-Soon they could swallow, and more was given them when their eyes opened.
+Soon, they could swallow, and more was given to them when their eyes opened.
 They began to talk and finally sat up in their bathtubs.

 “They were taken out and assisted to the house, where after a hearty meal, they seemed as well as ever and in no way injured but rather refreshed by their long sleep of four months.”

 Jud Hale is the honorary Editor-in-chief of The Old Farmer’s Almanac; Jud was the 12th editor of The Old Farmer’s Almanac (since 1792!) and joined the parent company Yankee Publishing in 1958 as an Assistant Editor.
 Read More from Judson D. Hale Sr.